galihcitta/galihcitta/README.md

 ### Hi there.
 Im Galih 👨‍💻 👋

-I'm software engineer who love to tinkering Web Platform.
-I like to build stuff using React, NodeJs, Express, NextJs, TypeScript.
+I'm software engineer who love to tinkering Back End Development.
+I like to build stuff using NodeJs, Express, Golang, TypeScript.
 Nice to e-meet you